OpenEvalProject/evals/manuscripts/elife-87463/v1/manuscript.md

 As cross-talk might be an issue when recording surface EMG data, we used the same criterion of Dominici et al., 2011 to assess potential cross-talk (Pearson correlation coefficient >0.2 among pairs of agonist and antagonist muscles).
 At birth, 3% of our sample had a correlation coefficient >0.2; 1.4% at 3 months, and 6% at walking onset.
 For these samples, we checked whole recordings and verified that different strides from one subject were not all >0.2.

-## Variability of EMG signals
+### Variability of EMG signals

 In order to compare the variability of EMG signals across ages, we computed an IEG (Hinnekens et al., 2020) from these processed EMG signals as the standard deviation computed point by point across the five cycles.
 As specified above, when more than five cycles were available, we repeated the analysis on five random combinations of five cycles and averaged the results afterward.
 This allowed to characterize the motor variability associated with each behavior and at each age before trying to explain how this variability could be generated within a modular system.

-## EMG factorization
+### EMG factorization

 We extracted spatial and temporal muscle modules into the EMG signals thanks to the space-by-time decomposition method.
 This method uses NNMF in order to factor EMG signal in a given number of invariant components.
 As described in Delis et al., 2014, this method unifies previous ones as it allows to identify both spatial and temporal EMG modules.
 In addition, it allows to preserve intra-individual variability into the analysis through activation coefficients that represent the degree of activation of a given module in each cycle.
-An EMG signal is considered a double linear combination of invariant spatial and temporal modules so that any muscle pattern ms(t)  of the cycle s can be written asms(t)=∑i=1P∑j=1Nwt(t)ai,j,swj+rs(t)
+An EMG signal is considered a double linear combination of invariant spatial and temporal modules so that any muscle pattern $m_{s}(t)$  of the cycle $s$ can be written as

+$$
+m_{s}(t)=\sumi=1P\sumj=1Nw_{t}(t)a_{i,j,s}w_{j}+r_{s}(t)
+$$

-where P and N are the numbers of temporal and spatial modules, respectively, wi(t)  and wj  are the temporal and spatial modules, respectively, ai,j,s is a scalar activation coefficient (function of the pair of modules it activates and step s), and rs(t)  is the residual reconstruction error describing the difference between the original signal and the reconstructed one.
+where P and N are the numbers of temporal and spatial modules, respectively, $w_{i}(t)$  and $w_{j}$  are the temporal and spatial modules, respectively, $a_{i,j,s}$ is a scalar activation coefficient (function of the pair of modules it activates and step s), and $r_{s}(t)$  is the residual reconstruction error describing the difference between the original signal and the reconstructed one.
 A spatial module is a 10-dimensional vector (as we recorded 10 muscles) and describes ensemble group of muscles that are invariantly activated together across cycles with the same relative proportions.
 A temporal module is a time-varying function (here described by a 200-dimensional vector) and represents the invariant activation timing of a spatial module within a cycle.
 The relative shapes of spatial and temporal module are both considered invariant across cycles, but the way pairs of spatial and temporal modules are activated together can differ from one cycle to another.
 To represent those potentially variable activations, the method computes scalar activation coefficients for each cycle and for each possible pair of spatial and temporal modules, thereby implementing a dimensionality reduction in EMG space.
 A high activation coefficient corresponds to the concurrent activation of z a specific pair of spatial and temporal modules.
 The algorithm finds the best fit of spatial and temporal modules and activation coefficients by progressively modifying their values until reaching a convergence criterion.
 The extraction procedure is repeated 50 times to prevent the risk of finding nonoptimal values because of local minima.
 This algorithm is detailed in Delis et al., 2014.
 It was run with a custom MATLAB code.
 Here again, when more than five cycles were available, we repeated this analysis on five random combinations of five cycles and averaged the results afterward (for each index described below).
 While the goal of NNMF is to model the underlying motor command, we cannot presume about the neural origin of the identified modules, thus we sometimes refer to the identified modular organization as modularity or dimensionality ‘within the motor output’ in the ‘Materials and methods’ and ‘Results’ sections.

-## Goodness-of-fit criteria
+### Goodness-of-fit criteria

 We computed the VAF as a quality of reconstruction criteria.
-The VAF is the coefficient of determination between the initial matrix and the reconstructed:VAF=1−∑S‖rs(t)‖2∑s‖ms(t)−m¯‖2
+The VAF is the coefficient of determination between the initial matrix and the reconstructed:

+$$
+VAF=1−\frac{\sumS‖r_{s}(t)‖^{2}}{\sums‖m_{s}(t)−m¯‖^{2}}
+$$

-where m¯  is the mean level of muscle activity across all samples and ‖.‖  represents the Frobenius norm.
+where $m¯$  is the mean level of muscle activity across all samples and $‖.‖$  represents the Frobenius norm.

 The VAF quantifies the goodness of fit between the original EMG patterns and those that are reconstructed from the decomposition.
 The usual approach is to extract different numbers of modules from each initial matrix and choose the number that allows to get a preset threshold VAF.
 Nonetheless, it is also interesting to compare the VAF for a given number of module as it allows to directly test the extent to which a low-dimensional command model can give a faithful description of the initial EMG patterns.
 Moreover, the first approach can only give integers while the second assesses the dimensionality of the motor output by returning reals that might be more precise.
 Thus we used here both approaches due to their complementarity.